 This is a game-changer for many people, but you have to work out what your true 'values' are first.
 So look at what things keep on distracting you, what things you always find money, time, and energy for.

 For me, I know my daughter, my relationship with my husband and my work are my top three values – I always find the energy for those things.
 If I was tasked with something I wasn’t interested in, I would try and link it to my values, writing down how it benefits them.
 Once I stack up those benefits linked to my true values, I would be much more motivated to do it.

 What happens in the brain when you do link a task you don't want to do and your 'values'?

 It changes whether you stimulate reward centres or pain centres in the brain.
-When we resent something, we naturally stimulate our pain centres, which changes our emotional state and the blood flow to different regions of the brain – blood and energy is prioritised for your muscles.
+When we resent something, we naturally stimulate our pain centres, which changes our emotional state and the blood flow to different regions of the brain – blood and energy are prioritised for your muscles.

-This so-called sympathetic nervous system in our brain and body has been designed, evolutionary, for us to escape the predators.
+This so-called sympathetic nervous system in our brain and body has been designed, evolutionary, for us to escape predators.
 But it doesn’t know the difference between a predator and a difficult work task.
 And when it's stimulated, the blood vessels in the smartest centres of the brain, called the prefrontal cortex, are contracted so that actually the smartest cognitive centres don't get as much glucose and oxygen, so they can't function optimally.

 What would you say to somebody with low motivation reading this article instead of working?

 Take a piece of paper and write down one thing that would be really meaningful for you to get done today.
 It can be something tiny – sending an email or working for a small amount of time.
 It's still better than nothing, right?

 Once you’ve finished reading, set yourself a 25-minute timer and work on that.
 Once the task is up, do something pleasant again.

 It’s really important to be proactive, where we feel we aren't victims of the tasks we're given.
 This mindset helps you to get more done and enjoy it more.